argythana/dev_boilerplate_course/README.md

 * **Mission Accomplished: Combine all the above to work on a more holistic/productive/efficient/comprehensive development environment.**

 ## Final exam content
-There will be a final 90 minutes exam in the lab,e based on the material of the first four lectures.
+There will be a final 90 minutes exam in the lab, based on the material of the first four lectures.
 At the exam you will be asked to:
 a) use git and GitHub to:
 * Create a new GitHub repository and clone the remote repository to your local machine.
 * Create a .gitignore and a README markdown file.
 * Push the code to the remote repository as frequently as you deem necessary.
-> Correct use of Git (2.5 points)
+> Correct usage of Git (2.5 points)

 b) use venv and poetry to:
 * Create a new python virtual environment.
 * Install the necessary python packages using poetry.
 * Start a new python project using pyCharm and use the existing virtual environment interpreter.
 * The code should be automatically formatted with black and checked with ruff (integrated with pyCharm).
-> Correct use of python dev tools (2.5 points)
+> Correct usage of python dev tools (2.5 points)

 * Create a new python function and module, that will be called from the main script.
 * Create a new python script that will call the function from the module.